solidi/learning-notes/mentoring/philosophies.md

 1. "Given enough eyeballs, all bugs are shallow (Linus's Law") - Eric Raymond
 1. "Leadership is nuance." - Unknown
 1. "Talent is a pursued interest.
 Anything that you're willing to practice, you can do." - Bob Ross
+1. "People need to be reminded more often than they need to be instructed." - Samuel Johnson